bushw011/urmorris-pages/pages/05.a-and-e/57.on-your-headphones-preach/default.md

 It should also be noted that Lonsdale’s other songs are just as spectacular as _Preach_.
 I would strongly recommend the gay bop titled, _Kiss The Boy_ though I haven’t listened to it enough yet to give a strong argument for it other than it making me happy.

 A+

-_Photo at top courtesy of genius.com_
+_Photo at top courtesy of youtube.com: Keiynan Lonsdale - Preach (Official Music Video)_